Truncated proposals for scalable and hassle-free simulation-based inference: Appendix

 For both neuroscience tasks, we used a neural spline slow (NSF) as density estimator \citep{durkan2019neural}.
 The hyperparameters of the NSF are the defaults from the `sbi' package \citep{tejerocantero2020sbi}.
 On both of these tasks, we used $\epsilon = 10^{-3}$.
 All other hyperparameters are the defaults from the `sbi' package with one exception: We used a batchsize of $500$ (instead of the default value $50$).

 For the pyloric network task, we ran APT with $2$ atoms.
 We reduced the number of atoms from the default value in the `sbi' package ($10$ atoms) because a larger number of atoms increased training time.
 When using $10$ atoms, the training time exceeded the simulation time of the model on the pyloric network task.
 With $2$ atoms, the training time of APT was comparable to the training time of TSNPE (albeit still a bit higher).
 We implemented the transformation of the parameter space with the pytorch method `biject\_to()' \citep{PyTorch2019Paszke}.
-For TSNPE, we sampled from the truncated proposal with rejection sampling.
+For TSNPE, we initially sampled from the truncated proposal with rejection sampling.
+After the eighth round of training, the rejection rate became exceedingly high and we switched sampling importance resampling (SIR, with $K=1024$ see Sec.~\ref{sec:methodology:sampling}).

-For the multicompartment model of single-neuron dynamics, we initially sampled parameters from the truncated proposal with rejection sampling.
-After the third round of training, the rejection rate exceeded $99.9\%$, which rendered rejection sampling more expensive than sampling importance resampling (SIR).
-We thus switched to SIR with $K=1024$ for the final rounds (see Sec.~\ref{sec:methodology:sampling}).
+For the multicompartment model of single-neuron dynamics, we initially sampled parameters from the truncated proposal with rejection sampling and switched to SIR after the third round.
+For this task, in the first round of training, we used an ensemble of 10 neural networks.
+From the second round onward we used only a single neural network.
+For all other runs (toy example, benchmark, pyloric network), we did not use ensembles but always trained only a single network.